 Non-flowering vascular plants have true roots, stems and leaves and a complete vascular system and can grow quite large.
 Examples of these plants include ferns, horse tails and gymnospores or coniferous trees.

 Non-flowering plant reproduction is more complex than that of flowering plants.
 Simply put, there is an extra step in the process.
-According to Biology Reference, an online biology encyclopedia, instead of going straight from seed to plant to seed again, non-flowering plants reproduce through something called "alternation of generations."
+Instead of going straight from seed to plant to seed again, non-flowering plants reproduce through something called "alternation of generations."
 This term means that one generation or "stage" of a plant produces half of the genetic material needed to create a new adult plant and the next generation provides the other half.

-The adult generation or stage of a non-flowering plant is called a sporophyte.
+The adult generation or stage of a non-flowering plant, such as a fern or moss, is called a sporophyte.
 Sporophytes contain small grain-like particles called spores, which are dispersed from the plant once they reach maturity.
 If a spore lands in suitable conditions--meaning soil that has enough water and nutrients and the right temperature--it will grow into a small plant called a gametophyte, which is considered the plant's next generation or stage.

 Gametophytes are not small adult plants.
 They are the non-flowering plant's answer to a seed.
 Gametophytes contain a plant's gametes or reproductive cells.
 One part of the gametophyte contains a single egg and another contains sperm.
 The sperm is flagellated, which means it has a tail-like structure that allows it to swim to the egg through a film of water on or near the plant.
 Once the sperm fertilizes the egg, a sporophyte grows and the plant's life cycle is complete.